Installing SurfSense on Docker

 If you prefer Docker Compose, define the same ports and a named volume.
 Make sure ports 3000 and 8000 are free.
 If they clash, change the host side of the mapping, for example 3001:3000.

-Once the container starts, access the dashboard at http://localhost:3000.
+Once the container starts, open http://localhost:3000.
 The web UI is where you add data sources, change RBAC settings and attach LLM backends.
-SurfSense connects to many external sources and supports running local LLMs such as Ollama or vLLM, plus a very large catalogue of embedding models.
-I link my GitHub and Notion accounts for research material, and I point the agent at a local SearxNG instance for private web search.
-In practice I enable a single local LLM first, confirm queries return, then add remote connectors.
-Keep the default data volume for now; that preserves indexes and uploads across container recreates.
+I linked GitHub and Notion for research material, and pointed SurfSense at a local SearxNG instance for private web search.
+I enabled one local LLM first, checked that queries returned, then added the remote connectors.
+Keeping the default data volume in place preserves indexes and uploads across recreates.

-Custom settings live in the dashboard and in environment variables if you run with Compose.
+Custom settings live in the dashboard and in environment variables if you use Compose.
 Common variables are API keys, allowed origins and paths to local model sockets.
-If you run local LLMs on the same host, point the SurfSense LLM endpoint to the local socket or HTTP port and set model names in the UI.
-For embeddings, you can use hosted providers or local models; I recommend testing with a small corpus first so you can tweak embedding and reranker settings without reindexing everything.
+If the local LLM runs on the same host, point SurfSense at the local socket or HTTP port and set the model names in the UI.
+For embeddings, hosted providers and local models both work; I tested with a small corpus first so I could adjust embedding and reranker settings without reindexing everything.
 For ingestion, SurfSense accepts many file types.
-Drop a couple of PDFs and a directory of markdown files, then watch the ingestion logs to see the pipeline process them.
+I dropped in a couple of PDFs and a directory of markdown files, then watched the ingestion logs to see the pipeline process them.

 docker pull ghcr.io/modsetter/surfsense:latest